uwetom/media-production-worksheets/wk18-more-vr/index.md

 - Save it back into the Scene folder and name it "Interactions".

-## Simple Interactable
+## 1. Simple Interactable

-To allow the xr rig to interact with objects in the scene we need two parts, and **Interactor** component on the rig, and an **Interactable** component on the object.
+To allow the XR rig to interact with objects in the scene we need two parts, and **Interactor** component on the rig, and an **Interactable** component on the object.

 <iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=44ca29a5-e698-41cd-9e8c-b26600e01254&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="Unity vr - simple interactable" ></iframe>